Guiding Couples Through Effective Prenuptial Agreements

-What Is a Prenuptial Agreement?
+What Is A Prenuptial Agreement?

 Prenuptial agreements (also called antenuptial or premarital agreements) help ensure the marriage is fair and equitable to both parties.
 Parties can also make an agreement during the marriage.
 These contracts are referred to as postmarital, postnuptial, or marital agreements.

-Who Needs a Prenuptial Agreement?
+Who Needs A Prenuptial Agreement In Florida?

 Most Americans have some degree of consumer debt.
-Parties who plan to marry may wish to consider a prenuptial agreement that explicitly holds each person responsible for their accumulated liability prior to the marriage.
+Parties who plan to marry may wish to consider a prenuptial agreement that explicitly holds each person responsible for their accumulated liability before the marriage.
 Creating an agreement that addresses debt may be a smaller part of a more substantial agreement that seeks to clarify each person’s overall financial rights and responsibilities during the marriage.

-A prenup is also a useful means of planning prior to the event of a spouse’s death.
+A prenup is also a useful means of planning before the event of a spouse’s death.
 Under current laws, debt collectors may pursue surviving spouses for unpaid debts when the original debtor dies.
 Spouses may protect themselves from debt collectors by creating a contract that specifies that each spouse is responsible for their premarital debt.

-Specify Children’s Inheritance Rights
+Specifying Children’s Inheritance Rights

 If one or both parties have children from a previous partnership prior to the marriage, a prenup can establish how nonmarital property will be transferred to the children in the event of the parent’s death.
 In the absence of a prenup, the spouse may have the right to claim property that was otherwise intended for the stepchild.